mcastellin/udacity-cloud-devops-capstone/README.md

 - [ ] Update instructions to create cluster to include creation of ingress nginx
 - [ ] add smoke test script to validate deployment before switching service
 - [ ] for security configure an account with programmatic access to manage AWS resources
-- [ ] security scan for the container?
+- [x] security scan for the container?
+- [ ] security scan is currently ignored.
+Can we fix critical issues?
 - [ ] read this page https://kubernetes.io/docs/concepts/security/overview/
 - [ ] prometheus alerting can send webhooks too. can we use it to scale something?
 - [ ] write smoke tests